 To earn the certificate, students must receive a minimum grade of a B- or higher in each course.
 The cumulative GPA for certificate courses must be 3.0 or higher.

-Depth of understanding and proficiency grows throughout a two-semester online course sequence that begins in September and ends in April, and the certificate program culminates in a capstone course that includes hands-on practical experience with lighting measurements, equipment and software tools during an on-campus week-long intensive as part of the five-week course in May-June.
+Depth of understanding and proficiency grows throughout a two-semester online course sequence that begins in September and ends in April, and the certificate program culminates in a capstone course that includes hands-on practical experience with lighting measurements, equipment and software tools during an on-campus week-long intensive as part of a six-week course in July and August.
 The professional graduate Architectural Lighting certificate is awarded to students who complete this series of three 3-credit courses.